telus/tds-core/packages/Notification/Notification.md

-## Minimal usage
+**Use the "Open isolated" button above to view this component in full-width mode.**

-The Notification spans the entire width of the screen, and aligns the message with the page content.
+The `Notification` spans the entire width of the screen, and aligns the message with the page content.

 By default, notifications will be displayed in the `instructional` variant.